rubrikinc/wachy/README.md

 <br>

-For an overview, see the website: https://rubrikinc.github.io/wachy/
+For an overview, see the website: https://rubrikinc.github.io/wachy/.
+For background see the introductory [blog post](https://www.rubrik.com/blog/technology/22/1/introducing-wachy-a-new-approach-to-performance-debugging).

 For more details see the [guide](docs/guide.md).